it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/managing_staff.rst

 #.
 Conduct at least a national agency check for any hires.
 Your state or county may have other background check options for you.
 #.
 Provide security awareness training for all staff.
 #.
-Track training either through a human resources portal or manually through a :download:`worksheet <training_tracker.xls>`
+Track training either through a human resources portal or manually through a worksheet.
+You can use the |Maturity1| maturity :ref:`Cyber Education worksheet <cybersecurity-action-worksheets>` as a template.
-   * NOTE: more on training to be added during phase 2 of bp development.
 #.
 Implement actions for proper logical access in :doc:`User Management <user_management>`
 #.
 Implement actions for proper system configuration in :doc:`Managing Infrastructure <managing_infrastructure>`